iamhyw/SwiftBinanceChain/README.md

 // Top 20 levels of bids and asks webSocket.subscribe(marketDepth: [symbol])

-// Updates to the current candlestick at requested interval webSocket.subscribe(candlestick: [symbol], interval: .oneMinute)
+// The current candlestick at requested interval webSocket.subscribe(candlestick: [symbol], interval: .oneMinute)

 // Ticker statistics for a symbol, sent every second